BuildBelleza/Curriculum/JavaScript/Functions/101/notes.md

 The parentheses have two purposes.
 One is to execute a function.
 Another is part of the syntax to define a function.
 In the former, it may contain arguments.
 In the later, it may contain parameters.

 **return**
+If implemented, it executes the last line of a functions code.
+It precedes a data type or a collection to be returned.
+We say that a functions closes or exits when the code that follows _return_ executes which also means that any lines beneath it are ignored.

 **scope**